-'Sasol's reasons for applying for selected postponements and exemptions' are vague and dismissive of society's environmental and health concerns regarding Sasol's operations, in that there is scant meaningful information to be able to inform meaningful input by interested and affected parties.
-It is critical that background information is provided that allows Sasol to claim these statements as facts, before decision makers can act on this request.
+'Natref's reasons for applying for selected postponements and exemptions' are vague and dismissive of society's environmental and health concerns regarding Natref's operations, in that there is scant meaningful information to be able to inform meaningful input by interested and affected parties.
+It is critical that background information is provided that allows Natref to claim these statements as facts, before decision makers can act on this request.
 A failure to do so would make any decisions reviewable.

-As set out above the TOR for the motivation reports for each of the operations must be made publically available in order that decision-makers and the public can understand fully Sasol's approach, and input to be made on these.
+As set out above the TOR for the motivation reports for each of the operations must be made publically available in order that decision-makers and the public can understand fully Natref's approach, and input to be made on these.
 Similarly, the TOR for the AIRs must be shared with the public and decision-makers in order that input to these critical pieces of research are informed by stakeholders.

-Critically, and in addition to all the documents requested above, all AELs, monitoring reports, and government inspection reports for all the various processes seeking postponement from s.2(4)(f) NEMA.
+Critically, and in addition to all the documents requested above, all AELs, monitoring reports, and government inspection reports for all the various processes seeking postponement from compliance timeframes and/or exemptions must be made available immediately in order that the present operations are understood, and the applications placed in context.